patrick204nqh/mindmaps/docs/english/vocabulary/a2/index.md

 ---

-## 12. Common Phrases
+## Common Phrases

-Master the essential **phrases** you need for everyday conversations.
+Master essential phrases for everyday conversations.
 These phrases will help you express yourself in a variety of common situations.

 - **Phrases**:
   - "Can you help me?"